aarniolaura/schwas/Final_project/README.md

-This is an search engine application that allows you to search for proverbs in multiple languages.
-You can choose to search for English, Spanish or Finnish proverbs and you can enter you query in any language.
-There are two query fields: the first one is for finding a proverbs that contains a specific word or words; while the second one is for finding proverbs that have a certain meaning.
+This is a search engine application that allows you to search for proverbs in three languages.
+You can choose to search for English, Spanish or Finnish proverbs and you can enter you query in any language, since the query will be automatically translated to the target language.
+There are two query fields: the first one is for finding proverbs that contain a specific word or words; while the second one is for finding proverbs that have a certain meaning.
 Results will display the most relevant proverbs, their meanings, and images related to them.

 The data for all languages comes from Wiktionary (https://en.wiktionary.org/wiki/Category:English_proverbs, https://en.wiktionary.org/wiki/Category:Spanish_proverbs, https://en.wiktionary.org/wiki/Category:Finnish_proverbs).
 All the data is already contained in the Final_project directory in text files.
+The related images come from Google Images (https://google-images-download.readthedocs.io/en/latest/index.html).
 TD-IDF weighting is used to calculate the relevance score of the proverb documents compared to the search query.
 Stemming is used for queries made in (or translated to) English.

-Instructions for getting the proverb search engine running:
+Instructions for getting the proverb search engine running on a web browser:

 1. Copy the directory Final_project into your directory.